ZeroDarkHardy/Cryptocurrencies/README.md

 ### Aggregated Cryptocurrencies Table (Tradable)<br/>
 ![crypto_table.png](https://github.com/ZeroDarkHardy/Cryptocurrencies/blob/main/images/crypto_table.png)<br/>
 A new table was generated, pairing the important features of each cryptocurrency with their corresponding class.
+The above screenshot shows the first 10 rows of the table.

 ## Summary